 The project area is located within the Metropolitan St. Louis Interstate Air Quality Control Region (AQCR).
 This AQCR covers the following counties in Missouri: Franklin, Jefferson, St. Charles, St. Louis, and St. Louis City; and the following counties in Illinois: Madison, Monroe, and St. Clair.
 Areas within the AQCR are further defined according to the attainment status of criteria pollutants.
-The Metropolitan St. Louis AQCR is in attainment for most of the criteria pollutants, including particle pollution (PM{2.5}), sulfur dioxide, carbon monoxide, nitrogen dioxide, and lead (U.S. EPA, 2017).
-The Metro-East is in nonattainment area for ozone (8-hr).
-There is an area in Madison County, Illinois near the Chain of Rocks levee that is classified as nonattainment for lead (U.S. EPA, 2017).
+The Metropolitan St. Louis AQCR is in attainment for most of the criteria pollutants, including particle pollution (PM2.5), sulfur dioxide, carbon monoxide, nitrogen dioxide, and lead (US EPA 2021).
+The Metro-East is in nonattainment area for ozone (8-hr; US EPA 2021).
 The Wood River area is only in nonattainment for ozone (8-hr).
 Ozone is not emitted directly into the air by specific sources.
 Ozone is created by sunlight acting on nitrogen oxides (NOx) and volatile organic compounds (VOC's) in the air.
 There are many sources of these gases.
-Some common sources include gasoline vapors, chemical solvents, fuel combustion products, and some consumer products (USACE, 2003).
+Some common sources include gasoline vapors, chemical solvents, fuel combustion products, and some consumer products (USACE 2003).